SAP-F-2025/sap-fe-ant/SECURE ASSESSMENT PLATFORM.md

 ### **3.2.1.
 System deployment and packaging into images (using Docker)** {#3.2.1.-system-deployment-and-packaging-into-images-(using-docker)}

+In this project, each component of the Secure Assessment Platform (SAP) is packaged as an independent Docker image.
+This approach ensures environment consistency across development, staging, and production, and enables independent deployment and scaling of microservices.

+We maintain a Dockerfile per component (React frontend, Golang, Java microservices, and supporting tools).
+Images are built using multi-stage builds to reduce final image size, improve cold-start time, and minimize the attack surface.

+#### **Docker image strategy**

+The platform is composed of multiple container images.
+The main images are:

+• frontend-ui: serves the React single-page application (built assets) via Nginx

+• api-gateway: reverse proxy / routing layer (optional; can be merged with frontend Nginx)

+• assessment-service, proctoring-service, notification-service, group-service, identity-verification-service: Golang and Java microservices

+• casdoor: identity provider deployed as a container

+• postgres (timescaledb) and redis: infrastructure dependencies used by the system

+#### **Multi-stage Dockerfiles**

+To optimize build artifacts, we apply multi-stage Docker builds.
+For Backend services, the first stage compiles a static binary and executes unit tests, while the final stage runs the binary in a minimal runtime image.
+For the frontend, the first stage builds static assets with Node.js, and the final stage serves them with Nginx.

+**Example (Golang service Dockerfile):**

+\# build stage
+ FROM golang:1.22 AS builder
+ WORKDIR /app
+ COPY . .
+ RUN go test ./...
+ RUN CGO_ENABLED=0 GOOS=linux go build \-o service ./cmd/service

+\# runtime stage
+ FROM gcr.io/distroless/static:nonroot
+ WORKDIR /
+ COPY \--from=builder /app/service /service
+ USER nonroot:nonroot
+ ENTRYPOINT \["/service"\]

+#### **Local deployment with Docker Compose**

+For local development and integration testing, docker compose is used to start the complete stack (microservices, PostgreSQL/TimescaleDB, Redis Streams, and Casdoor) with a single command.
+Environment variables and configuration files are injected into containers, and persistent data is stored in named volumes.

+**Typical commands:**

+docker compose up \-d \--build
+ docker compose logs \-f
+ docker compose down \-v

+#### **Versioning and publishing images**

+Images are tagged using semantic versioning and/or the Git commit SHA (e.g., v1.2.0, sha-\<commit\>).
+After a successful build, images are pushed to a container registry (Docker Hub or GitHub Container Registry).
+Kubernetes deployments then pull the exact image tag to ensure reproducibility between environments.

+![][image37]

+Figure 3.1.
+Docker packaging & deployment workflow

 ### **3.2.2.
 Deploying the system on Kubernetes (K8s)** {#3.2.2.-deploying-the-system-on-kubernetes-(k8s)}

 ### **3.2.3.
 Implementing the CI/CD pipeline** {#3.2.3.-implementing-the-ci/cd-pipeline}